 - EveryDollar: Good personal finance tool for beginning budgeters; charges a fee for more advanced services.

 - MoneyDance: Nice option for people who don’t want to sync accounts; can enter transactions manually.

 Keep in mind that Mint was the original player in the spend tracking game.

-For example, it’s not uncommon to have two different bank accounts, several credit cards, a car loan, a student loan, a retirement savings account, and a mortgage.
-Off the top of my head, that’s like ten different logins that you’ll have to remember and keep track of.
+For example, it’s not uncommon to have two different bank accounts, several credit cards, a car loan, a student loan, a retirement savings account (IRA or 401k), and a mortgage.
+Off the top of my head, that’s about 10 different logins that you’ll have to remember and keep track of.

-If you want to make this situation easier to manage, Mint might just be the free app that helps you do so.
-With Mint, you can easily access all of your financial data from the same place while tracking your spending habits at the same time.
+Mint excels at making this process effortless.
+With Mint, you can access all your financial data in one place while tracking your spending habits at the same time.

-On the other hand, if you’re the type of person that doesn’t like disclosing your financial details to other companies—and if you don’t like being marketed to any more than you usually are—you might not want to sign up for Mint because that’s how they make money.
+On the other hand, if you don’t like syncing your financial accounts online — and if you don’t like being marketed to any more than you usually are — don’t sign up for Mint because that’s how this app makes its money.

 Thanks for reading, and good luck on your journey toward financial independence.